-Is the source code of the connector encrypted or is it visible?
-If the source code is encrypted, you cannot make changes to the link yourself.
-Ideally, you have an interface where you can make changes without having to write code.
+Is the source code of the connector encrypted, or is it visible?
+If the source code is encrypted, you cannot make changes to the connector yourself.
+Ideally, you have an interface where you can make changes without writing code.

 4. Flexibility of the solution

 Your ERP system is, as a rule, constantly subject to change.
-It is therefore important to know whether the connector is pre-programmed and to what extent adjustments can be made to it.
-If the link is preprogrammed, customization is always required to keep your link up-to-date in case of changes in your ERP system.
+It is therefore important to know whether the connector is preprogrammed and to what extent adjustments can be made.
+If the connector is preprogrammed, customization is always required to keep your link up-to-date in case of changes in your ERP system.